 Researchers at the American gut project found that individuals eating 30 or more plant foods a week had greater diversity of gut bacteria when compared to those eating less than 10.
 This can provide numerous benefits such as reducing the risk of developing chronic diseases such as diabetes, and cardiovascular disease.

 This recipe provides you with a whopping 8 plants!
-It is packed with fibre.
 Add dried or fresh fruit when serving to bring up your plant score further.

 - 50g rolled oats (use gluten free if you have coeliac disease)